Netflix/metaflow-docs/docs/introduction/what-is-metaflow.md

  3. [**Production**](/going-to-production-with-metaflow/scheduling-metaflow-flows/): A defining feature of any production deployment is *high availability*.
 No matter how the project is deployed to production, it shouldn't require any human attention.
 Metaflow supports this through [production-grade workflow orchestrators](/going-to-production-with-metaflow/scheduling-metaflow-flows/), deploying to which require no changes in the code.
 Also, the team needs to be able to continue development of [new versions of the project alongside any production deployments](/going-to-production-with-metaflow/coordinating-larger-metaflow-projects) and be able to A/B test them easily.

 You can assess the value of the project at every stage before deciding to invest more.
 A core tenet of Metaflow is to make simple things simple and demanding production-deployments possible.
+Read more about the journey from prototype to production in [Introduction to Developing with Metaflow](/metaflow/introduction).

 Also - don't consider only the happy path!
 Any real-world project should [account for failures](/metaflow/failures), consider how the system is [monitored](/going-to-production-with-metaflow/mfgui), and provide clear playbooks for [debugging issues](/metaflow/debugging) occurring at any point in the project's lifecycle, production issues in particular.